-Rachel Barrie is intelligent, elegant, precise, astute, and master blender with Morrison Bowmore Distillers.
+Rachel Barrie is intelligent, elegant, precise, astute… and Master Blender with Morrison Bowmore Distillers.
 One evening during the Islay & Jura Whisky Festival, I met with Rachel to talk about her job and her life.

+How did it all begin?
+I asked.
 Rachel told me she studied chemistry at the University of Edinburgh, and when she did well in exams her father would give her a bottle of malt ~ An incentive to study if ever I heard one!

-During her last year she joined the universitys whisky society.
+During her last year, she joined the university’s whisky society.
 When she left university it was rather assumed Rachel would work in the oil industry, but she took a job with the Scotch Whisky Research Institute and never looked back.

 Rachel is from Inverurie.
-She now works with Morrison who own Auchentoshan (Lowland) Bowmore (Islay) and Glen Garioch (Highland).
-Rachel said that she is looking forward to working again with the different spirit from Scotlands distinct whisky regions.
-She feels it brings the work she began with the Scotch Whisky Research Institute in a full circle.
+She now works with Morrison Bowmore which owns Auchentoshan (Lowland), Bowmore (Islay) and Glen Garioch (Highland).
+Rachel said that she is looking forward to working again with the different spirits from Scotland’s distinct whisky regions.
+She feels it brings the work she began with the Scotch Whisky Research Institute full circle.

-I asked Rachel what was her first experience of a dram ~ she said it was when she was about 7 years old and she had earache.
+I asked Rachel what was her first experience of a dram ~ she said it was when she was about 7 years old and she had an earache.
 She was given a small hot toddy made with milk.
 The smell is so comforting.

-To date Rachel has nosed over 100,000 samples.
-I asked Rachel how she takes care of herself to ensure her nosing ability is protected.
+To date, Rachel has nosed over 100,000 samples.
+I asked how she takes care of herself to ensure her nosing ability is protected.
 She told me that she has no coffee for at least an hour before tasting.
-She doesnt eat really strong, intense foods.
-She avoids onions, garlic, anything that may obscure her senses.
+She doesn’t eat really strong, intense foods.
+She avoids onions, garlic and anything that may obscure her senses.

-It is said if you smell a dogs paw, just above its pad at the bottom of its leg you can smell the whole world.
+It is said if you smell a dog’s paw, just above its pad at the bottom of its leg, you can smell the whole world.

 I asked Rachel to tell me about where she works ~ what is a nosing lab like?
 She said she works in Springburn in Glasgow.
 It is very quiet, the doors are locked.
 There are marble worktops, below which are drawers and drawers containing archive samples.
-There are glass beakers, measuring cylinders, different glasses.
+There are glass beakers, measuring cylinders and different glasses.
 She feels like she is a conductor, using chords of flavour to create different harmonies.

-I said How do you set off creating a dram.
+I asked how you set about creating a dram.
 What is the first step?
-Rachel said she doesnt have a formula.
-One time she maybe walking through the warehouse, shell see a cask and have a light bulb moment.
-She must understand the stock profile of the company ~ this means what they have available in their warehouses, and each company has a house style ~ this means the character and nature of their drams.
-She dials up, or dials down to broaden the range.
+Rachel said she doesn’t have a formula.
+One time she may be walking through the warehouse and she’ll see a cask and have a light bulb moment.
+She must understand the stock profile of the company ~ which means knowing what they have available in their warehouses and each company has a house style.
+This means the character and nature of their drams.
+She dials up or dials down to broaden the range.

-Whom in the industry inspires you?
+Who in the industry inspires you?
 I asked.
 Rachel said she was first inspired by Sheila Burtles.
 Sheila Burtles created the aroma wheel for whisky, which has since gone on to be developed by Ann Noble as the wine wheel.
 Sheila was a tutor at the Scotch Whisky Research Institute and an inspiration to all.
 Rachel is also inspired by Jim Swan and Martine Nouet, both innovators in the industry.
 Jim has a great understanding of the science of flavour and Martine works with food flavours in relation to whisky flavours.

 I asked Rachel for some words of advice for Whisky for Girls ~ Have no fear! ~ What a great answer.